Welcome to the 2022-2023 Goodrich Scholarship Program Application Process

 Step 4.
 Free Application for Federal Student Aid (FAFSA).
 Goodrich Scholarship Program applicants must establish financial need through FAFSA.
 To complete the FAFSA go to http://www.fafsa.ed.gov and follow the online instructions or call UNO’s Office of Financial Support and Scholarships at 402.554.2327.
 Final verification of need for Goodrich is determined by the UNO Financial Support and Scholarships Office.
 Upon completing the FAFSA, applicants MUST provide Goodrich proof of completion (through e-mail, fax, or USPS mail) by the March 1, 2021 at 5:00PM (CST) deadline.
 To accommodate the March 1 application deadline and to enable Goodrich to preliminarily assess the applicant’s financial need, the applicant could complete the EducationQuest College Funding Estimator online at http://www.educationquest.org/college-funding-estimator.
 All pages of this estimate must be printed out and submitted to the Goodrich Scholarship Program by the MARCH 1 deadline.

 Step 6.
-Transcripts (High School and College) AND ACT/SAT scores.
-The applicant must submit high school (or GED) transcripts, ACT/SAT scores, and any college transcripts (including dual enrollment) if applicable to the Goodrich Scholarship Program by the MARCH 1 application deadline.
+Transcripts (High School and College), ACT/SAT scores.
+The applicant is required to submit high school (or GED) transcripts, and any college transcripts (including dual enrollment) if applicable to the Goodrich Scholarship Program by the MARCH 1 application deadline.
 Goodrich will accept ACT/SAT scores included on the applicant’s high school transcript, but the ACT/SAT scores are optional.

 Note: Transcripts required as part of UNO’s Undergraduate Application for Admission process cannot be faxed and must be sent directly from the high school to Undergraduate Admissions.
 Goodrich cannot request transcripts from UNO’s Admissions Office.